Misinference of interaction-free measurement from a classical system

 {\it Discussion:} Our experiment demonstrates that if particles are accompanied by guiding wave forms, the statistical behaviour that has led to the inference of interaction-free measurement in quantum mechanics may be achieved in a classical system.
 Notably, not all interpretations of quantum mechanics need appeal to interaction-free measurement.
 In their original paper, Elitzur and Vaidman write that according to the many-worlds interpretation \cite{everett_relative_1957} ``since all worlds take place in the physical universe, we cannot say that nothing has touched the object.
 We get information about the object without touching it in one world, but we pay the price of interacting with the object in the other world" \cite{elitzur_quantum_1993}.
-In BM, while the particle does not interact with the bomb, its pilot-wave is blocked by it, so the measurement is not strictly interaction-free.
-In the context of the Copenhagen interpretation of quantum mechanics, before measurement, one can only talk about the particle's wave function, which is a global object that is determined by the configuration of the interferometer as a whole.
+In Bohmian mechanics, while the particle does not interact with the bomb, its pilot-wave is blocked by it, so the measurement is not strictly interaction-free.
+In the context of the Copenhagen interpretation of quantum mechanics, before measurement, one can only talk about the particle's wave function, which is a nonlocal object that is determined by the configuration of the interferometer as a whole.
 Thus, in the absence of a bomb, the wave function can only collapse at detector $D_1$, while in its presence, the wave function has a non-zero probability of collapsing at $D_2$.
-According to this interpretation, the wave function is considered to be a mathematical construction for computing probabilities rather than a physical field; thus, one can argue that the effect is indeed interaction-free.
+According to this interpretation, the wave function is considered to be a mathematical construction for computing probabilities rather than a physical field; thus, one could argue that the effect is indeed interaction-free.
 However, a similar argument can be applied quite generally in the Copenhagen picture, according to which the measurement process is marked by the collapse of the wave function, and the probability of a particular outcome is prescribed by the configuration of the system as a whole.
-Thus, according to the Copenhagen interpretation, a wide range of phenomena can be considered interaction-free, rendering the notion superfluous.
+For example, according to the Copenhagen interpretation, any measurement of one half of an entangled pair will yield information about the other half without interacting with it.
+Thus, all such measurement outcomes may be considered interaction-free, rendering the notion superfluous.
+If, however, one thinks of particles in the Elitzur-Vaidman experiment as physically localized wave-packets traveling in an interferometer, a more accurate description of the effect would be ``measurement-free interaction", since the presence of the bomb is presumed not to collapse the wave function.